 Geralyn Kelly has been working with dogs since 2002.
 She began in a daycare/kennel environment where she gained valuable firsthand knowledge about canine behavior.
 In 2004, after two years at the daycare/kennel Geralyn began her training career and has never looked back!
 She began training at a large corporate pet store chain where she learned everything from Ethology, the scientific study of animal behavior, to Learning Theory, understanding how dogs learn.
 The core of Geralyn’s belief is that to be a great dog trainer, you must know everything about them from their origins, background, and recent changes in breeds and how their minds work.
 After three years in the corporate world, Geralyn left the pet store chain to pursue a career with a private kennel.
 Here, she developed the entire training program for this kennel from the ground up where she trained Obedience, Agility and Flyball!
 In 2008 Geralyn relocated to Winston-Salem and spent four more years working for a corporate pet store chain as Store Trainer and Area Trainer where she not only held many classes in store, she trained numerous other trainers who have gone on to have successful training careers.
 During this assignment she trained dogs in Obedience and Rally.
 In December of 2012, Geralyn decided she would like to be able to reach more animals and work more closely with their human handlers and rescue groups and decided to open her own training center, Elite Canine!

 Not only does Geralyn run a full time training center, she also works with and trains service dogs.
 In May of 2012 Geralyn trained “Mike the Greyhound” who just happens to be the first greyhound in North Carolina to be a registered service dog.
-In July of 2012, Geralyn trained “Abby the Shih Tzu” who at the time was a two year old service dog who is trained to alert her owner when his pacemaker battery is getting low.
+In July of 2012, Geralyn trained “Abby the Shih Tzu” who at the time was a two years old, to be a service dog who is trained to alert her owner when his pacemaker battery is getting low.
 Abby is the only known service dog in the United States who is trained to alert for a pacemaker battery!

 Due to her training of “Mike the Greyhound” Geralyn was has been included in many TV and print publications.
 Most notably, Geralyn was featured in “Cesar’s Way” a magazine from Cesar Milan as well as a national TV show named “The Real Winning Edge” where she appeared with Mike’s owner Becca Hart.
 This work also landed Geralyn in a TV report with Fox 8’s Bob Buckley, and articles in Forsyth Woman, Forsyth Family and Highlights Magazine!

-Since opening her own training center, Geralyn has worked tirelessly to connect with rescue groups and offer her services to their fosters and adoptees.
-Currently, Geralyn works with Forsyth Animal Control and their Forever Homes program which aims to keep adoptees in their forever home, forever.
-She also works with Project Pearl, AARF, Stepping Stones, Surry County Animal Rescue, Merit Pit Bull Foundation, The Humane Society of Davie County.
-For each of these organizations, Geralyn offers free services to dogs that are in foster homes and a 25% off voucher for a beginner class for all adoptees!
-Geralyn also works hand in hand with Unchained Forsyth which builds fences for dogs who are permanently chained at their homes.
+Since opening her own training center, Geralyn has worked tirelessly to connect with rescue groups and offer her services to their foster’s and adoptees.
+Currently, Geralyn works with, Forsyth Humane Society, Stepping Stones Canine Rescue, Surry Animal Rescue, Merit Pit Bull Foundation, AARF, The Humane Society of Davie County, German Shepherd Hope Rescue, Blue Ridge Boxer Rescue, Humane Society of Stokes County, Forsyth Animal Control, Project Pearl.
+For each of these organizations, Geralyn offers free services to dogs that are in foster homes and a $20off voucher for a beginner class for all adoptees!
+Geralyn also worked on Unchained Forsyth building team from which builds fences for dogs who are permanently chained at their homes.
 In a partnership with wholePET, in February 2013, Geralyn and wholePET funded a fence for Beba a pit bull who was chained to a tree in her back yard.
 Beba had just given birth to puppies but now runs free in her very own fence!
 In the spring of 2013, Geralyn sponsored the first annual “Paws for Unity” event which raised money for the Stokes County Animal Shelter to help fund their new facility.
-In the fall of 2013, Geralyn, in a partnership with wholePET hosted Winston Salem’s first Responsible Dog Owner Day and Canine Challenge where dogs participated in sporting events to raise money for local charities.
+In the fall of 2013, Geralyn, in a partnership with wholePET hosted Winston Salem’s 1st Responsible Dog Owner Day and Canine Challenge where dogs participated in sporting events to raise money for local charities.
 In February of 2014, wholePET and Geralyn teamed up again to raise money to fund additional bullet proof vests for the Forsyth Sheriff’s Department, called Kevlar for K9s.
 This fundraiser was a direct result of the loss of Davie County’s K9, Gorky, who was killed in the line of duty.
 This fundraiser provided enough money to purchase three additional bullet proof, Kevlar vests for the Forsyth County Sheriff’s Department.
-In just over a year, these fundraisers, plus many food and toy drives, have raised over $5,600, 100+ dog toys and 85+ bags of food!
+In September of 2014 Elite canine, again, hosted Winston-Salem’s 2nd Annual Canine Challenge where over 700 people attended and fun was had by all.
+The 3rd Annual Challenge is scheduled for September 26, 2015.
+Geralyn joined Unchain Winston in 2014 and was the Top Dog Sponsor for Fuzzy’s fence on February 15, 2015.
+In just over 2 years, these fundraisers, plus many food and toy drives, have raised over $8,000, 100+ dog toys and 85+ bags of food, 3 Kevlar vests plus other K9 supplies and 2 new fences!!

 Work with Children: